swyxio/ai-notes/Monthly Notes/Feb 2024 notes.md

 - [Reor – An AI note-taking app that runs models locally](https://github.com/reorproject/reor)
 - [R2R – Open-source framework for production-grade RAG](https://github.com/SciPhi-AI/R2R) ([HN has good criticisms of limitations](https://news.ycombinator.com/item?id=39514145). very MVP for now)
 - [ComfyUI workflow for Face-to-sticker models](https://x.com/fofrai/status/1763209305543602310?s=61) - [Replicate](https://replicate.com/fofr/face-to-sticker)
+- [marginalia](https://github.com/Pleias/marginalia), a small python application to perform corpus analysis and retrieve structured annotations with open LLMs ([tweet](https://twitter.com/dorialexander/status/1757104224331059617?s=12&t=90xQ8sGy63D2OtiaoGJuww)).
+	- "With proper instructions, marginalia will transform any list of texts into structured data."
+	- In contrast with other json libraries and frameworks for LLM, marginalia does not rely on _controlled generation_ but on _bootstrap generation_: instead of selecting LLM output at the token level, marginalia retains or rejects an entire generation.
+	- marginalia is closely integrated with vllm, and takes advantage of its generation speed.
+Depending on the prompt and the data constraints, a significant share of the generated annotations will not be compliant, either because they are not valid json, because they cannot be unambiguously associated to the original text or because they fail to satisfy some explicit conditions. marginalia will re-generate every non-compliant data until the output is complete.

 ## product launches